NOV 2025 ELECTION ALERT

 An unnecessary amendment that is being pushed for political gain without actually altering the current laws, which already only allow citizens to vote.
 Contributes to increased anti-immigrant sentiment.

-No - Proposition 17: Tax Breaks for the Border Wall
+No - Proposition 17: Tax breaks for the border wall / Exención fiscal para el muro fronterizo

 Public money is being paid to large landowners to support Abbott’s border security theatrics.

-Another take we hear from a lot of precinct chairs: Vote NO on all amendments because they were written by the extremist, racist, Christian Nationalist TX GOP.
+Another take we hear from a lot of precinct chairs: Vote NO on all the amendments.
+They were written by the extremist, racist, Christian Nationalist Texas GOP.
 It is reasonable to assume they have nefarious aims with all of them.
-And voting yes will forever enshrined the amendments into the TX Constitution.
+Voting yes will forever enshrine the amendments into the TX Constitution. / Otra opinión: en caso de duda, vota NO… el Partido Republicano extremista las redactó, así es que asume que tienen malas intenciones.